Prologue – All Things Definitional

 - We put a lot of hard work into creating the gigl Platform for you so we need to make sure that our intellectual property rights in it are protected.

 - So anything you see, hear or interact with on the gigl Platform (text, graphics, content, data, formatting, designs, look and feel, photographs, music, sounds, images, software, videos, designs, trademarks, logs, types faces…the list goes on) is owned by the Company.
-Let’s be smart and call this Company’s Property.
+Let’s call this Company’s Property.
 This obviously excludes User-Generated Content (remember you have granted us a license to use this).

 - The Company owns all Company’s Property.
 Users (and third-parties) must not copy, download, use, redesign, reconfigure or retransmit any of this without the Company’s explicit written consent.
-Or the User’s consent, if they want to use User-Generated Material.

 - You mustn’t do any data-mining, use robots or other similar data-gathering and extraction methods, download or reverse engineer any of the Company’s Property.